-The “Mosinzhproyek” company became the general contractor and projector.
-The dismantling of the hotel had been finished by July 2015, when the construction of the new culture complex began.
-The walls of the new concert hall had been erected as early as in 2016, and in 2017 the interior finishing began.
+In June 2015, the structure of the Hotel “Rossiya” was fully dismantled and the building of the new concert complex was begun.
+In 2016, the walls of the new concert hall had been erected, and in 2017 the interior finishing began.

-The construction and technical equipment of the Hall were supervised by the Moscow city government and by the mayor Sergey Sobyanin personally.
+The supervision of the building and works of interior technologies were supervised by the Government of the City of Moscow and the mayor of Moscow Sergey Sobyanin personally.